 Hostels in Semuc Champey Guatemala

-There are a couple of options for a Semuc Champey hostel, within walking distance to the entrance of the park.
-However, I preferred to stay in Lanquín which had more choice and had the chance of strolling around the town too.
-Zephyr Lodge in Lanquín is more of a party hostel, but has great views and a swimming pool.
+There are a couple of options for a Semuc Champey hostel, within walking distance to the entrance of the park, or in nearby Lanquin.
+I preferred to stay in Lanquín which had more choice and had the chance of strolling around the town too.
+Zephyr Lodge in Lanquín is more of a party hostel but has great views and a swimming pool.
 I stayed at the more chilled out El Retiro Lanquin, which offers private rooms and dorms, and is right by the river so you can swim there instead.
 The dorms were basic, and smelled a little damp, but the setting was beautiful.
 A simple but well-selected breakfast & lunch menu is complemented by a themed buffet dinner every night.
 Breakfast & lunch costs around 25-30 Q, and the lunch buffet was 50-60 quetzales.
 The buffets included lots of vegetables too, so it was great to get some vitamins!
 They also have a bar on site with a ping pong table, pool table, and swings to relax on.
 I really enjoyed my stay here, and at 50 Q a night for a dorm bed you can’t go wrong!

 The Semuc Champey Tour